End-Time Illusion: History

 Recording for a sophomore release began in the spring of 2007.
 Towards the end of the year, a mutual agreement led Jay to pursue other musical endeavors.
-The fall of 2007 saw many tryouts for a new drummer when Dave's brother Matt decided to come out of “retirement” and join the fold.
+Late 2007 saw many tryouts for a new drummer when Dave's brother Matt decided to come out of 'retirement' and join the fold.
 The chemistry was immediate and E-TI proceeded to hit the road.
 Mastering for the new album was once again completed by Jim Morris of :Morrisound Recording.
-The band toured the east coast for the second time in the summer of 2008.
+The band toured the east coast for the second time in mid-2008.

-On June 21, 2008 Eminent Profane was released on Spare Change Records.
+On June 21, 2008, Eminent Profane was released on Spare Change Records.
 According to a review on CD Baby by Bob Howard, the band mixes "many important genres of metal and does so by not conforming to the in thing".
 In late 2008 the band struck up an endorsement with Monson Guitars.
 Dave's custom "Conjurer" model was released in 2009 which encompasses Dave's personal design and specifications crafted by luthier Brent Monson.
-In August 2009 the band embarked on the successful “Profane Domains” Midwest headlining club tour.
+In August 2009 the band embarked on the successful 'Profane Domains' Midwest headlining club tour.

-In 2012 the band recruited drummer Yanni Sofianos and singer Adam Sloan to complete work on an upcoming third full-length album.
+In 2012 the band recruited drummer Yanni Sofianos and singer Adam Sloan to complete work on an upcoming third album.

 In 2015 the band released their most comprehensive effort to date, Deities at War, mastered at :Sterling Sound by UE Nastasi.
 According to Matt Coe of Dead Rhetoric the album is a "sonic cocktail that incorporates everything from speed and thrash to conventional metal, the overall platform is under the death metal umbrella – with dynamic songwriting and progressive tempos and harmonies near the top of these musicians priority list."

 In 2016 drummer Yanni Sofianos left the band.
 Kadish and Goudreau left under a mutual agreement.
 Professional session percussionist Alex Cohen (Pyrexia, Malignancy) took on recording and touring duties.
-After a successful headlining West Coast Tour aptly titled Death in the Desert with All out Mutiny, End-Time Illusion will be releasing their 4th studio recording in 2019.
+After a successful headlining West Coast Tour aptly titled 'Death in the Desert' with All out Mutiny, End-Time Illusion will be releasing their fourth studio recording in 2019.